 - 1. Petition challenges must be submitted to the Office of the Assemblies, 109 Day Hall, by the petition challenge deadline specified in the elections calendar. - 2.
 Election challenges must be submitted by the election challenge deadline specified in the elections calendar. - 3.
-No challenges or further supporting documentation will be accepted after these deadlines.
+The Director of Elections or the Elections Committee by a majority vote can submit a challenge at any time before the declaration of results. - 4.
+No challenges or further supporting documentation will be accepted after these deadlines. - 5.
+Once submitted, a challenge becomes part of the formal record, and may not be withdrawn except by the explicit permission of the Director of Elections.